-Lavender– Antibacterial and antiviral and it smells awesome!
+Lavender– known for their antibacterial and antiviral and it smells awesome!

-Tea Tree Oil – Antifugal, antimicrobial, antiseptic, antiviral, and antibacterial
+Tea Tree Oil – known to be antifugal, antimicrobial, antiseptic, antiviral, and antibacterial

-Aloe vera gel: Antibacterial and antifungal and it does double duty as a moisturizer
+Aloe vera gel – known to be antibacterial and antifungal and it does double duty as a moisturizer

 What You Will Need to Make Hand Sanitizer:

-(This recipe makes enough for one 2-ounce bottle.
+(This recipe makes enough for two 2-ounce bottles.
 I use Edens Garden essential oils to make my hand sanitizer).

 - 2 oz glass spray bottle (you can find them on Amazon).
 I like the trigger spray bottle for the hand sanitizer.